anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 > In our [testing lesson](https://madewithml.com/courses/mlops/testing/){:target="_blank"}, we'll cover another way to evaluate our model known as [behavioral testing](https://madewithml.com/courses/mlops/testing/#behavioral-testing){:target="_blank"}, which we'll also include as part of performance report.

 !!! question "Seems straightforward, doesn't it?"
     With all these different evaluation methods, how can we choose "the best" version of our model if some versions are better for some evaluation criteria?

     ??? quote "Show answer"
         You and your team need to agree on what evaluation criteria are most important and what is the minimum performance required for each one.
 This will allow us to filter amongst all the different solutions by removing ones that don't satisfy al the minimum requirements and ranking amongst the remaining by which ones perform the best for the highest priority criteria.

+## Model CI

+An effective way to evaluate our systems is to encapsulate them as a collection (suite) and use them for [continuous integration](cicd.md){:target="_blank"}.
+We would continue to add to our evaluation suites and they would be executed whenever we are experimenting with changes to our system (new models, data, etc.).
+Often, problematic slices of data identified during [monitoring](monitoring.md){:target="blank"} are often added to the evaluation test suite to avoid repeating the same regressions in the future.

 ## Resources